 “We are not allowed to keep frogs in the palace, so you just –”

-Those words did nothing to pacify her mother.
+Her mom continued to scream.
 “It’s tangled in my hair.
 Get it out, get it out!”

 “Smash!”
 There went Pharaoh’s famous hand-painted pitcher.

-At that very moment Pharaoh happened to poke his head through the door.
-“Just checking on lunch,” he began to say, when suddenly a frog jumped in his face.
+At that moment, Pharaoh poked his head through the door.
+“Just checking on lunch,” he started to say, just as a frog jumped in his face.

-Well, some say the fact that they croaked so swiftly convinced Pharaoh that his cook had poisoned them with the intent of putting them into his food and making him sick.
+The fact that they croaked so swiftly convinced Pharaoh that his cook had poisoned them with the intent of putting them into his food and making him sick.
 She was trying to kill him, he told himself.
 So much for Moses telling him God had sent the plague of frogs!
-He must be in league with the evil cook!
+In Pharaoh’s mind, it wasn’t God.
+It was this cook.

 Pharaoh fired her, then told Moses he refused to let his people go.
 After all, he was no fool.
 If he couldn’t find good help from this sneaky Egyptian lady, then he must stock up on foreign slaves.
 It was the only way he knew to save his skin.